 Face Coverings / Masks

-- If you are not fully vaccinated, you must wear a face mask that is covering the nose and mouth at all times while inside the facility, including all participants on the training and skating surfaces during practices, games and competitions.
+- If you are not fully vaccinated, you must wear a face mask that is covering the nose and mouth at all times while inside the facility or on the premises.

 - Exceptions include individuals that cannot wear a face covering due to a medical condition, children under the age of two, individuals who would be unable to remove the face covering without assistance, and individuals that must communicate with someone who is hearing impaired.

 IMPORTANT NOTICE REGARDING ATHLETES WEARING MASKS

 If wearing a mask causes breathing issues during training or competition, athletes must work through alternatives that would reduce or eliminate the respiratory droplets that would impact others in proximity.
 If the sport, equipment, or exertion level does not allow for a face covering to be worn safely then the athlete should not wear one.